 Shenandoah University maintains a strong financial aid program to assist students in funding their educational expenses.
-Financial aid is awarded according to an individual’s financial need and academic success in relation to the university costs.
+Financial aid is awarded according to an individual’s financial need and academic success in relation to the university costs; awards may be modified in the event university costs increase.
 Financial aid consists of a combination of scholarships, grants, loans, and employment.

 Free Application for Federal Student Aid (FAFSA): Students wishing to apply for Federal financial aid are required to complete a FAFSA.
 To ensure the university receives a student’s FAFSA, students must include Shenandoah University’s Federal School Code of 003737 and provide the university their correct Social Security Number.

 Virginia Tuition Assistance Grant Application: Domiciled Virginia residents submit a completed Virginia Tuition Assistance Grant Application by July 31.
 Once awarded, it is not necessary to reapply for subsequent years as long as the student maintains their domicile and full-time enrollment in an undergraduate program.

 Virginia Conference United Methodist Scholarship Application: Shenandoah University offers a scholarship to full-time undergraduate students who are members in good standing of the Virginia Conference United Methodist Church for at least one year.
 Membership standing must be certified by their minister.
 This award is automatically renewed for up to four years for eligible students.
 Applications are available on the Financial Aid website.